Diffusion Model-Augmented Behavioral Cloning: Relationships between and

 To provide theoretical motivation for our method, we show that optimizing the BC loss can be approximated to optimizing the forward Kullback–Leibler (KL) divergence while optimizing the diffusion model loss can be approximated to optimizing the reverse KL divergence.

-First, as shown by~\citet{ke2021imitation}, a policy minimizing the KL divergence of the distribution of an expert policy $\pi^{E}$ can be represented as $\hat{\pi} = - \mathbb{E}_{s \sim \rho_{\pi^{E'}}, a \sim \pi^{E}} [log(\pi(a|s))]$, which is equivalent to the BC objective with the use of a cross-entropy loss.
-Accordingly, minimizing $\mathcal{L}_{\text{BC}}$ (~\myeq{eq:bc_loss}) is equal to minimizing the forward KL divergence between the expert distribution and the agent one.
+As shown by~\citet{ke2021imitation}, a policy minimizing the KL divergence of the distribution of an expert policy $\pi^{E}$ can be represented as $\hat{\pi} = - \mathbb{E}_{s \sim \rho_{\pi^{E'}}, a \sim \pi^{E}} [log(\pi(a|s))]$, which is equivalent to the BC objective with the use of a cross-entropy loss.
+In this work, we adopt Gaussian policies, which are widely used in continuous control tasks, to predict an action from a state.
+According to~\citet{goodfellow2016deep}, assuming the target distribution is a unit Gaussian with a fixed variance $\sigma$, the cross-entropy loss, i.e., minimization of the conditional negative log-likelihood (NLL), can be reparameterized to a mean squared error (MSE) with the following form:

+where $x_i$ is the input, $y_i$ is the label, $\hat{y}_i$ is the prediction from model $\Theta$, and $m$ is the number of samples.
+Accordingly, minimizing $\mathcal{L}_{\text{BC}}$ (\myeq{eq:bc_loss}) is equal to minimizing the forward KL divergence between the expert distribution and the agent one.

 Next, we show how the diffusion model loss can be approximated to optimize the reverse KL divergence in the following.
-As shown in~\citep{ho2020ddpm}, the noise prediction objective can optimize the variational bound on negative log probability $\mathbb{E}_{(s,a) \sim D} [-\log \rho_{\pi^{E}} (s,a)]$.
+As shown in~\citet{ho2020ddpm}, the noise prediction objective can optimize the variational bound on negative log probability $\mathbb{E}_{(s,a) \sim D} [-\log \rho_{\pi^{E}} (s,a)]$.
 In~\myeq{eq:agent_loss}, our diffusion loss $\mathcal{L}_{\text{diff}}^{\text{agent}}$ takes the states $s$ sampled from the dataset $D$ and actions $\hat{a}$ predicted by the policy $\pi$.
 Therefore, given a pre-trained diffusion model that captures the approximation of expert distribution $\rho_{\pi^{E'}}$, we can do the following derivation for the variational bound:

 where $\rho_{\pi^{E'}}$ and $\rho_{\pi}$ represent the distribution of the estimated expert and the agent state-action pairs respectively, $\mathcal{H}(\rho_{\pi})$ represents the entropy of $\rho_{\pi}$, and $\mathrm{D_{RKL}} (\rho_{\pi^{E'}}, \rho_{\pi})$ represents the reverse KL divergence of $\rho_{\pi^{E'}}$ and $\rho_{\pi}$.
 As a result, we can minimize the reverse KL divergence between the estimated expert distribution and the agent distribution by optimizing the diffusion loss.